IronCoreLabs/ironcorelabs.github.io/_posts/2015-05-04-demise-of-perimeter-security.md

 In computer security, the perimeter is made up of firewalls.
 The controlled entrance points are VPNs, WiFi and physical access.
 The monitoring happens with intrusion detection systems and behavioral analysis -- the equivalent to motion detectors and video cameras and with the same shortcomings.
 As another layer of security (we like layers), servers themselves are typically similarly protected with their own firewall and access controls.

 This model has served us reasonably well for quite some time.
-The major issues in the past have been a lack of thorough cameras or unmonitored cameras (aka intrusion detection), unintentionally opened entrances (backdoors), and untrusted individuals impersonating trusted ones to gain access (password theft or social engineering).
+The major issues in the past have been a lack of thorough cameras or un-monitored cameras (aka intrusion detection), unintentionally opened entrances (backdoors), and untrusted individuals impersonating trusted ones to gain access (password theft or social engineering).

 In a perfect world, this is a reasonable approach with known and well understood risks and challenges.
 But things are no longer so simple, nor controllable.
 Perimeters today are no more effective than a picket fence in the suburbs.
 So many things are let in and out of the perimeter, that it might as well not exist.
 Below we break down these trends and make the case.